OpenMendel/MendelGameteCompetition.jl/index.md

 *Note: The package is called* MendelGameteCompetition *but the analysis function is called simply* GameteCompetition.

 ### Interpreting the results
 There are two forms of output.
 A table is output to the screen that corresponds to a data frame that can be used in other analyses as desired.
-For the SNP data provided Open Mendel, the results are:
+For the SNP data provided in the example data files in the Gamete Competition [docs]( https://github.com/OpenMendel/MendelGameteCompetition.jl/tree/master/docs) folder, the results are:

 Row | Marker  | LowAllele | Low τ   | HighAllele | High τ | Pvalue  |
 ----|  -----  |-------    |  --------|--------   |  --------|----     |